asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 It is a fully valid AsyncAPI document once the parser tries to validate the document.
 Checkout [parser-js #405](https://github.com/asyncapi/parser-js/issues/405) for more information.

 ## Deep diving
-We started discussing the reference behavior,and we started to peruse the specification in terms of the Reference Object and the [Schema Object](https://www.asyncapi.com/docs/specifications/v2.2.0#schemaObject).
+We started discussing the reference behavior, and we started to peruse the specification in terms of the Reference Object and the [Schema Object](https://www.asyncapi.com/docs/specifications/v2.2.0#schemaObject).

-That was when we took notice, that depending on where you use the `$ref` keyword, it is subject to a different behavior.
+That was when we took notice, that depending on where you use the `$ref` keyword, it is subject to different behavior.

 This was something that, I especially, did not realize up until this point.
 In AsyncAPI Reference Object, is following [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), and for our Schema Object something different...